Frequently Asked Questions (FAQs)

 Cultural background is an important consideration, particularly for Aboriginal and Torres Strait Islander families.

-In any instance where information is not provided, it is important to follow up immediately with your foster care agency and/or child or young person's DCP case worker.
+In any instance where information is not provided, it is important to follow up with your foster care agency and/or child or young person's DCP case worker before accepting the placement.

 Kinship carers often have contact and maintain relationships with birth families, especially given around half of all kinship carers in SA are grandparents.

 This is not a requirement of foster carers and foster carer details are not provided to birth families.
 The DCP case worker is responsible for arranging contact where required.